Universities want to check your language and academic skills

 Doing well in an English language test will take more than just reading the textbooks and trying to memorise the answers.
 Yes, these are important, but there are other more fun things you can do to help improve your English.

-To be comfortable reading through long articles for the reading section, practise reading English newspapers and websites.
-Read about topics you have an interest in to help strengthen your skills in a fun way.
+To be comfortable reading through long articles for the reading section of the test, read about topics you have an interest in to help strengthen your skills.

 If you are worried you won’t meet the entry requirements, there are IELTS centres and language schools around the world that offer preparation courses.
 You don’t have to attend one, but many students find it helpful.

-There is no better way to help with test preparation than to spend time with native English speakers, if you can.
-There are services where you can chat online with a native speaker and practise your skills before the big day.
-If this isn’t possible, watch English YouTubers, listen to English podcasters, and watch English TV to surround yourself with native speakers.
+If you can, there's no better way to help with test preparation.
+There are services where you can chat online with a native speaker and practise your skills before the test.
+If this isn’t possible, try English YouTubers, podcasters, and TV to surround yourself with native speakers.

 With a little preparation and understanding of what the requirements are, anyone should be able to master their entry requirement test.